Frequently Asked Questions and Answers regarding Student Breakfast and Lunch Accounts

 My child has specific dietary restrictions.
 How can I be sure that the food meets their needs?

 - Nutritional information is most easily accessed via the Nutrislice App.
 Click on the school, choose the item, and the nutritional information will pop up.
 Nutritional information may also be found on the district’s website at cbsd.org/foodservices.
-Families are also invited to speak direction to a Nutritionist about any food and dietary issue.
+Families are also invited to speak directly to a Nutritionist about any food and dietary issue.
 Please contact Chelsea Williams at firstname.lastname@example.org or at 267-893-5755.

 How do I add money to my student’s account?